How to Best Use Science Shepherd Curriculum in Your Homeschool

-Our Introductory Science course is recommended for grades 1-5.
+Our Introductory Science course is recommended for grades 1-5 or ages 6-11.
 It is an entirely video-based curriculum, with accompanying student workbook (printed or electronic).
-The workbook is available in two levels; Level A for younger students (ages 6-8), and Level B for older students (ages 9-11).
+The workbook is available in two levels; Level A for younger students (grades 1-3, ages 6-9), and Level B for older students (grades 3-5, ages 8-11).
 Students in both Levels may watch the videos together while completing their own workbook.
 Introductory Science is a broad course, covering many topics including creation week, meteorology, geology, oceanography, plants and animals, physical science, and more.
 Some families may find it helpful for a student to complete Level A one year and Level B later on.
 Introductory Science is presented in a 35-week schedule.

 One of our newest releases, Astronomy: God's Universe explores the solar system, stars, galaxies, and more, all while reinforcing the sufficiency of Scripture and the creation account.
-The video-based curriculum is available in two levels: Level A for grades 5-7 and Level B for grades 7-9.
+The video-based curriculum is available in two levels: Level A for grades 5-7 (ages 10-13) and Level B for grades 7-9 (ages 12-15).
 Each level has its own workbook.
-Students in Grades 8-12, particularly those who have not previously studied astronomy, may find the material in Level B interesting and challenges their critical thinking, and so the class may be appropriate for them, too.
+Students in Grades 8-12, particularly those who have not previously studied astronomy, may find the material in Level B insightful and challenges their critical thinking, and so the class may be appropriate for them, too.
 Astronomy: God's Universe is presented in a 36-week schedule.

 One of our original releases in 2008 and now on its 2nd Edition, Life Science is a middle school curriculum that prepares students for high school biology.
-The class’ foundation is the text, with a comprehensive video course available for those who prefer that format or find the combined text/video more productive than either format alone.
+The foundation of the class is the textbook, with a comprehensive video course available for those who prefer that format or find the combined text/video more productive than either format alone.
 Topics covered include the characteristics and chemistry of life, cells, genetics, classification, human anatomy & physiology, ecology, and more.
-Life Science may be appropriate for grades 10-12 for those students who have not had much science experience or for those who have no interest in pursuing science further than high school.
 There is also an optional lab manual integrated into the curriculum.
+Life Science may be appropriate for grades 9-10 for those students who have not had much science experience or as a "non-college prep" class for those who have no interest in pursuing science further than high school.

 Planning the middle school years?
 We recommend our three middle school courses be taken in the order Life Science (6th grade), Fundamentals of Chemistry (7th grade), Fundamentals of Physics (8th grade).